-A feature of the commemoration will be the turning of the sod for new classrooms and parish centre to be named the Sister
+A feature of the commemoration will be the turning of the sod for new classrooms and parish centre to be named the Sister celebrate Mass at 9am on Lucy Nihill SGS Centre.

 New game category

 The Australian Catholic Office for Film & Broadcasting has welcomed the introduction of an R18+ classification for computer games in all states and territories.